 Texas Crime Stoppers Certification Process

 There are two types of certifications: initial and continued.
 Both types require the submission of an application with supporting documents.
-Applications, and supporting documents, are submitted to the director of Texas Crime Stoppers.
-The director works with the corporation to ensure that the requirements of certification are complete.
-Once complete, the director presents the application to the Texas Crime Stoppers Council.
+Applications, and supporting documents, are submitted to the Director of Texas Crime Stoppers.
+The Director works with the corporation to ensure that the requirements of certification are complete.
+Once complete, the Director presents the application to the Texas Crime Stoppers Council.
 The Council votes to either approve or deny the application.
-Once approved, the director sends a Certificate of Certification to the corporation.
+Once approved, the Director sends a Certificate of Certification to the corporation.
 At that point, the corporation is eligible to receive funds from the courts.
-Certification is good for a period of two years.
+Certification is good for a two year period.

 So, why is certification of local corporations essential?
 The certification process provides verification to the judges that funds they are considering felony probationers under Articles 37.073, 42.12 and 42.152, Texas Code of Criminal Procedure, is in fact going to a valid Crime Stoppers corporation.
 Without a certification process, there is potential for fraud.
-Any individual organization can declare itself a “Crime Stoppers organization” and seek court funds that the Texas Code of Criminal Procedure authorizes judges to collect from defendants who are placed on community supervision.
+Any individual corporation can declare itself a “Crime Stoppers corporation” and seek court funds that the Texas Code of Criminal Procedure authorizes judges to collect from defendants who are placed on community supervision.
 Safeguards are also necessary to ensure that local Crime Stoppers organizations do not use the courts’ money for political or other unsuitable activities.

 The Texas Code of Criminal Procedure authorizes judges to fine each felon placed on probation up to $50.00, payable to the local Crime Stoppers Corporation.
 In addition, judges can order felony probationers to reimburse local Crime Stoppers corporations for the reward amount paid to the tipster who provided the tip that led to the felon’s arrest and conviction.